Cleaner Quicker Quality

 All of which says Sedona has extremely high quality standards for everything, including detailing their vehicles.
 So we have an exceedingly tough hurdle to meet.
 We do our best to meet it every day with every customer and every vehicle we detail.

-So here is how we go about trying to meet Sedona’s high detailing standards.
+So here are a few ways we go about meeting Sedona’s high quality standards.

-Dedicated Detail Bays allow for quality and efficiency.
+Dedicated Detail Bays allow for detailing quality and efficiency.

 That takes steady focus and concentration.
 Therefore we don’t vacuum in the check-in line where it holds up other customers and makes it hard to do a thorough job.
 Neither is acceptable to us.
 We don’t do the other express detailing work, like interior windows and interior wipe downs and cleaning, on the exit ramp because it creates congestion and blocks other vehicles exiting, again working against a high quality job.
 Instead, we use dedicated parking spots, or bays, in front just past the greeting area for express details and in the rear for luxury details.
 This allows us to concentrate on the specific work to be done without extraneous distractions.
 Backing in vehicles side-by-side in the front also allows for better supervision and faster loading in the tunnel when the interiors are done.